April 30, 2015

 - Any activity deemed unsafe will not be tolerated.

-We will be using the Lewis class system for scoring the event and will award trophies for 1st and 2nd place for AA Class, A Class, B Class, C Class and D Class.
-Team and individual team member awards will be given for 1st and 2nd place in each of these classes.
+Tournament organizers will use the Lewis class system for scoring the event.
+Trophies will be awarded for 1st and 2nd place for the following classes: AA, A, B, C, and D. Team and individual team member awards will be given for 1st and 2nd place in each of these classes.